-Metro DC DSA has four standing committees.
+Metro DC DSA has five standing committees.
 Committees are intended to oversee the chapter’s health and function, and to facilitate our other structures — working groups and caucuses — to do the work they’re passionate about.
 Read the formal description of each committee in our Chapter Bylaws.

 If you would like to submit an item for a future Steering Committee agenda, please create a Red Desk ticket and select help topic: “Steering Meeting Agenda Item.”
 Steering Committee minutes are posted to our Minutes and Historicals page as they are completed.

-Slack: Committee discussion takes place on a private channel that can be joined by invitation if you would like to help with AdCom work.
+Committee discussion takes place on a private channel that can be joined by invitation if you would like to help with AdCom work.
 If you have administrative questions or need assistance, let us know in #helpdesk.

 We’re actively looking to build out this committee!
 If you have experience or interest in budgeting, financial organization or reporting, fundraising, compliance, bookkeeping, or regular old spreadsheeting, please get in touch!